kusanagi1/vendr/README.md

-Do the following in order to run this code:
+This project is based on flask project which can be found on https://pocoo.palletsproject.com/ Do the following in order to run this code:
 1. Create a top level folder "foldername"
 2. Change into the directory in 1. and Create a virtual environment and activate
    $ pip install pipenv